kuczmama/crypto-ranker/README.md

 - [x] Load a github url through the API
 - [x] Load all of the criteria and put the raw data into a data store
 - [x] Rank the data based on above criteria
+- [ ] Update the data at least once per day
 - [ ] Display the data on a frontend# crypto-ranker

 ## Nice to have features